LUMC/sentinel/README.md

 ## Requirements

-Development requires Scala 2.11.6 and Java 8 installed.
-MongoDB 3.0 must also be running at localhost:27017 for some tests to pass.
+- Java 8 (must be set as the default `java`)
+- Scala 2.11.6
+- MongoDB 3.0

 ## Build & Run